grflip/grflip/README.md

 ###

-<p align="left">✨ Creating bugs since ...<br>📚 I'm currently a student studying Science in Information Technology.<br>🎯 I'm new to GitHub and found out about their student developer pack which is exciting!<br>:bulb: I would love to meet new people in programming and other IT fields.<br>:mailbox: Please feel free to reach out!<br>:dependabot: @grflip</p>
+<p align="left">📚 I'm currently a student studying Science in Information Technology.<br>🎯 I'm new to GitHub and found out about their student developer pack which is exciting!<br>:bulb: I would love to meet new people in programming and other IT fields.<br>:mailbox: Please feel free to reach out!<br>:dependabot: @grflip</p>

 ###